Richienb/virusshare-hashes/README.md

 3. Wait a while

-4. You will know that the operation has succeded if you recieve this message in the commandline: `Hashes file creation complete.`
+4. You will know that the operation has succeded when you recieve this message in the commandline: `Hashes file creation complete.`